aliasaswad/CarND-Extended-Kalman-Filter-P5/README.md

 To program the extended Kalman filter has three main steps for programming a Kalman filter:

 * **initializing** Kalman filter variables
-* **predicting** where our object is going to be after a time step \Delta{t}Δt
+* **predicting** where our object is going to be after a time step Δt
 * **updating** where our object is based on sensor measurements

 Then the prediction and update steps repeat themselves in a loop.

-To measure how well our Kalman filter performs, we will then calculate root mean squared error comparing the Kalman filter results with the provided ground truth.
+To measure how well our Kalman filter performs, we then calculated root mean squared error (**RMSE**) comparing the Kalman filter results with the provided ground truth.

 These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.

 The Kalman filter implementation can be found under the [`src`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/tree/master/src) directory.
 Kalmen filter file, named [`kalman_filter.cpp`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/kalman_filter.cpp) is used to predict at [`FusionEKF.cpp`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/FusionEKF.cpp) code_line [141](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/FusionEKF.cpp#L141) and to update code_line [152 to 164](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/FusionEKF.cpp#L152-#L164).

+**How the Files Relate to Each Other**

+Here is a brief overview of what happens when you run the code files:

+1. [`Main.cpp`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/main.cpp) reads in the data and sends a sensor measurement to [`FusionEKF.cpp`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/FusionEKF.cpp).

+2. `FusionEKF.cpp` takes the sensor data and initializes variables and updates variables.
+The Kalman filter equations are not in this file. `FusionEKF.cpp` has a variable called [`ekf_`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/FusionEKF.cpp#L39), which is an instance of a [`KalmanFilter`](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/src/kalman_filter.cpp#L11) class.
+The `ekf_` will hold the matrix and vector values.
+You will also use the ekf_ instance to call the predict and update equations.

+3. The `KalmanFilter` class is defined in `kalman_filter.cpp` and `kalman_filter.h`.